Rigorous and flexible masters degree

 University is a great chance to get involved with societies and plenty of activities you wouldn’t necessarily get involved with otherwise.
 I was a member of the squash society and the economics society where I was the Treasurer in my Masters year.
 Being in both societies was great to meet people across different years and courses that I wouldn’t otherwise have met, and being treasurer of the Economics Society was a really rewarding experience to be able to play a role in organising events and seeing them well received by other students.

 I now work as an Econometrician for Brightblue Consulting in London.
 You can probably tell from the job title, the econometric skills I learnt through the courses at Sheffield have been really valuable.
-I was keen to follow an economics career path after leaving Sheffield so I knew it would be useful to pick up as much technical knowledge as I could to compliment my understanding of economic theory so I could carry out economics in practice.
+I was keen to follow an economics career path after leaving Sheffield so I knew it would be useful to pick up as much technical knowledge as I could to complement my understanding of economic theory so I could carry out economics in practice.

 The core econometric modules in semester one and two were fantastic in advancing my knowledge, but also the dissertation and module Public Policy Evaluation proved to be excellent opportunities to learn a wide range of economic applications and how to practically undertake data analysis using Stata.